-In January, SMC Community Ed entered into a fruitful relationship with SMC Fashion program instructors who asked us to offer classes to supplement the academic offerings - classes that are crucial to fashion industry training, to existing students as well as interested public.
+In January, SMC Community Ed entered into a fruitful relationship with SMC Fashion program instructors who asked us to offer classes to supplement their academic classes that are crucial to fashion industry training, to existing students as well as interested public.

-Four months later, the SMC Fashion Department held its highly anticipated and stunningly creative annual fashion show, LA MODE 2018 - and SMC Community Ed played a role in the stellar event.
+Four months later, the SMC Fashion Department held its highly anticipated and stunningly creative annual fashion show, LA MODE 2018 - and SMC Community Ed was pleased to have contributed in the stellar event.

 "We've been offering two classes, Tech Pack and Commercial Sewing Bootcamp, both taught by wonderful instructors from the academic program," said Alice Meyering, Program Coordinator of Community & Contract Education.
 "Fashion students from the main campus have been able to take our classes, not only for their careers but also to help them prepare their garments for LA MODE.

-"I was blown away by the student creations I saw at the fashion show, many of which would have been at home on a Paris or New York runway," Meyering said.
+"I was blown away by the student creations I saw at the fashion show, many of which held great potential to one day be on a Paris or New York runway," Meyering said.

 Then, in another synergistic connection, SMC photography students took the images of the show that are included in this article.

-"SMC Community Ed has had a long and rewarding relationship with the academic Photography program – several of their instructors teach our successful classes," Meyering said.
+"SMC Community Ed has had a long and rewarding relationship with the academic Photography program – several of their instructors teach our successful classes for decades," Meyering said.
 And, interestingly, Photography and Fashion are combined into one academic department.

 A Business Plan to Better Serve Our Community